theupdateframework/taps/tap7.md

 would need to arrange that the files which are requested and stored by the device be saved unmodified to directories that *can* be accessed by the conformance tests.
-These directories would be specified in the command-line options of the compliant updater or the conformance tool's configuration file (i.e., the --client-metadata and --client-targets command-line options used in the preceding examples).
+These directories would be specified in the command-line options of the conformant updater or the conformance tool's configuration file (i.e., the --client-metadata and --client-targets command-line options used in the preceding examples).